Page Reviewed / Updated - Dec. 2018

-The MSSP waiver is designed to help California seniors who are at risk of nursing facility placement, and who can and wish to remain living in their homes or in the community.
-The program achieves this objective by arranging assistance and managing a broad set of services outside of the seniors' homes or primary residences.
-Medical care is not covered under this waiver, but adult day care, home medications, and care management services are some of the covered benefits.
+The Multipurpose Senior Services Program (MSSP) waiver is designed to help California seniors who are at risk of nursing facility placement, and who can and wish to remain living in their homes or in the community.
+The program achieves this objective by arranging assistance and managing a broad set of services, including adult day care, home medications, and care management services.
+Please note, medical care is not covered under this waiver.
 In particular, this waiver is an important lifeline for seniors who are ready to return home after a stay in the hospital or nursing home for rehabilitation.

 This program is not available statewide but is available in all counties except the following seven: Del Norte, Nevada, Plumas, San Benito, San Luis Obispo, Sierra, and Sutter counties.
 However, availability of the waiver program does not mean automatic enrollment.
 In some counties, there may be waiting lists.
 The program is structured to allow for approximately 12,000 concurrent participants.